kohlschutter/jdk.compiler.standalone/README.md

   requires com.kohlschutter.jdk.standaloneutil;
 ```

-This gives you access to all `com.sun.tools.*` and `com.sun.source.*` packages.
+This gives you access to all `com.sun.tools.*` and `com.sun.source.*` packages, however they are
+actually prefixed by `standalone.`, i.e., `standalone.com.sun.tools.*`, etc.

-Then change your code to use `standalone.com.sun.`... instead of `com.sun.`..., for example
+So you need tohange your code to use `standalone.com.sun.`... instead of `com.sun.`....
+For example
 use `standalone.com.sun.tools.javac.api.JavacTool` instead of `com.sun.tools.javac.api.JavacTool`.

 If you use `javax.tools.ToolProvider.getSystemJavaCompiler()`, use our own version of it instead: